mdn/content/files/en-us/web/javascript/reference/global_objects/date/index.md

 ## Constructor

 - {{jsxref("Date/Date", "Date()")}}
-  - : When called as a function, returns a string representation of the current date and time when the function is called, exactly as `new Date().toString()` does.
-All parameters are ignored.
+  - : When called as a function, returns a string representation of the current date and time.
+All the arguments are ignored.
+The result is same as executing `new Date().toString()`.
 - {{jsxref("Date/Date", "new Date()")}}
   - : When called as a constructor, returns a new `Date` object.